 |Children||Name of children if known|

 Ndabaningi Sithole was a Zimbabwean politician and religious leader from the United Methodist Church.
-He had his political career with the number of political parties such as the Southern Rhodesia African National Congress.
+He had his political career with a number of political parties such as the Southern Rhodesia African National Congress.

-Ndabaningi Sithole was born on 21 July 1920 in Nyamandlovu, located in the northern part of Bulawayo and he died on 12 December 2000 in Philadelphia, Pennsylvania, United States of America (USA).
+Ndabaningi Sithole was born on 21 July 1920 in Nyamandlovu, in Matabeleland North Province and he died on 12 December 2000 in Philadelphia, Pennsylvania, United States of America (USA).
 He grew up in the Nyamandlovu area but eventually relocated to Shabani in the 1930s.
 Sithole's father had secured a new job in Shabani and this propelled their relocation.
 He was the son of Jim Sithole who was a carpenter, and Siyapi Tshuma.
 He was married to Vesta Sithole and the couple had five children.

 He passed his standard 6 and was a favourite of many because of his intelligence.
 In 1939, he obtained a bursary tenable at Waddilove Mission School for two years.
 It was then that Sithole was trained to become a primary school teacher.
 Whilst being trained to become a qualified teacher, Sithole also began to study for his National Junior Certificate by correspondence, which he passed again.
 In 1953, he obtained his Bachelor of Arts General Degree with the University of South Africa by correspondence again.